scrunts23/scrunts23/README.md

 ### Hi there 👋

 Hi, I’m Ryan.
 Welcome to my tiny corner of Github!
 I am a Data Scientist with a particular interest in modeling based on sample datasets.
-My specialties include Phyton, ArcGis, and Micromine.

 After eight years spent in the Geological field, I’ve developed strong creative problem-solving, organizational, and communication skills working on various projects as an individual and within a team.
 I am interested in combining those skills with data science to help build engaging and cutting-edge projects.